elileinkram/_feedstack_web/README.md

 You can write your own [computeRanking](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/compute_ranking) function.
 The layout should look something like [this](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/compute_ranking).

 You can use the new algorithm, to create a feed.
-The feed will filter through the content based on the [computeRanking](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/compute_ranking) function.
+The feed will filter through content based on the [computeRanking](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/compute_ranking) function.

 Watch [this clip](https://j.gifs.com/K1pmOx.gif) to learn how to upload your function to the app.